1. Cyclist's Weight

-The tire is glued to the rims.
-Tubular tires are sometimes used in the high-level track bicycle.
-Tubulars have a very thin are glued to a lightweight rim.
-Most people do not use tubular tires in public because they need to be mounted professionally and can be very expensive.
+Tubular tires are sometimes used in high-level track bicycles because they are glued to a lightweight rim.
+However, most people do not use tubular tires in public because they need to be mounted professionally and can be very expensive.

 Clincher tires have a casing and a separate inner tube.
 The casing and tube are connected by a bead, which is made of metal, plastic, or kevlar.